 Our hearing organs perceive sound as pitch and loudness, respectively as frequency and intensity.
 Low frequency sound waves produce low pitched, bass sounds while high frequencies produce high pitched, whistle sounds.

 Decibels (dB) are the unit used to quantify loudness (our hearing’s perception of sound intensity).
 A pleasant conversation, for example, has the intensity of 60 dB, a lawn mower up to 100 dB.
 Our ears respond to intensities between -10 dB and 120 dB.

 The severity of a hearing impairment depends on how loud a sound must be before an individual hears it.
 Degrees of hearing loss are categorized as follows:

-Extended exposure to loud and excessive noise can damage the fine hair cells in the inner ear and result in a noise-induced hearing loss.
+Extended exposure to loud and excessive noise can damage the delicate hair cells in the inner ear and result in noise-induced hearing loss.

 Minimize the risk of acquiring such a hearing loss; follow these simple guidelines:

 - Wear hearing protection (e.g. proper noise attenuating headphones) in noisy workplaces

 - Wear earplugs at concerts, music festivals and music clubs; there, noise level can be incredibly loud, comparable to that of a power mower

 - Move away from the noise source